Workshop Review: Overcoming Self Limiting Beliefs

-For this Workshop Brick & Wonder member and business coach, Chris Smith, led our group to look our limiting beliefs in the eye, and then looking past them!
+For this Workshop Brick & Wonder member and business coach, Chris Smith led our group to look our limiting beliefs in the eye, and then look past them!

 Self limiting beliefs can become a self fulfilling prophecy.
 In other words, we can find ourselves actually in a trap, where we fundamentally create boundaries that do not allow us to move beyond them.

 In other words, the idea itself doesn’t seem particularly harmful, but its manifestation will actually end us up in a place where we now can no longer do the thing we could have done because of the limiting belief.

 CHRIS SMITH 5:55

 The belief itself isn’t necessarily good or bad, but it might be intrinsically not aligned to what’s possible or reasonable.
 To mitigate those things, we want to be able to make better decisions more quickly.
 This is the idea of failing small and failing forward: it’s entirely okay to blow past a self-limiting belief and fall flat on our face.